 - are directly funded by HEFCE in the current academic year

-- deliver courses that have been specifically designated by Government to enable eligible students on these courses to access student support
+- deliver courses that have been specifically designated by Government to enable eligible students on these courses to access student support, including those accredited to deliver initial teacher training

 - are delivering higher education on behalf of a HEFCE-funded provider (known by HEFCE as a sub-contractual arrangement)